 read-onlyaccess to any namespace managed by Okteto

 The Secrets section of the Admin dashboard lets you define cluster-wide secrets.
-All the deployment pipelines will include the secrets defined here as environment variables.
+Using the

 Secrets defined by the user take precedence over the secrets defined here in case of a name collision.